GabbedT/ApogeoRV/Docs/control-status-registers.md

 When the trap is delegated to S-mode code, [scause](#Supervisor-Cause-CSR) register is written with the trap cause code, [sepc](#Supervisor-Exception-Program-Counter-CSR) is written with the PC that took the trap, [stval](#Supervisor-Trap-Value-CSR) is written with the right value.
 In **mstatus** register: SPP is written with the privilege mode before the trap was taken, SPIE is written with the value of SIE and this one is cleared.

+### Machine Interrupt Pending and Enable CSR

+The **mip** and **mie** registers control the machine interrupt.
+The **mip** register keeps track of *pending interrupts* while through **mie** register single interrupts can be disabled.
+On an interrupt cause 'i' correspond the bit 'i' in MIP and MIE set.

+Interrupts to M-mode take priority over any interrupts to lower privilege modes.
+Conditions must be evaluated when an interrupt BECOMES or CEASES to be pending, those must be checked also immediately following the execution of an xRET instruction or a write to a CSR (mip, mie, mstatus, mideleg).

+* Current privilege mode is M and mstatus.MIE is set, or the current privilege mode is less privileged than M-mode.
+* Bit 'i' is set in both MIE and MIP.
+* Bit 'i' in mideleg is not set.

+Interrupts for higher privilege modes must be serviced before lower ones.
+External interrupts are handled before internal ones.

 ### Hardware Performance Monitor CSRs

 Those are 64 bits registers (divided in two registers of 32 bits) that increment themselves as an event occour.
 The **mcycle** CSR simply increment every clock cycle, **minstret** CSR increment itself when an instruction is retired from the *reorder buffer*.